-Once again, on behalf of the Massachusetts rare disease community, we thank you for considering the creation of a Rare Disease Advisory Council.
-Please support the adoption of amendment #71 to H.4888 to give a voice to Massachusetts residents living with rare diseases.
+Once again, we urge you to ensure that the final health bill negotiated by the conference committee give a voice to your constituents living with rare diseases by creating a rare disease advisory council in Massachusetts.
 For any questions, please feel free to contact Heidi Ross via email at hross@rarediseases.org.
 Thank you for your consideration.